newsnowlabs/runcvm/README.md

 - `docker run` arguments affecting the container will not all generally have the expected or even a supported effect on the VM.
 For example, while files and directories can be bind-mounted (and volumes mounted), sockets bind-mounted from the host will not be accessible from within the VM.
 - `docker exec` doesn't currently support `-i` or `-t`.
 This may be fixed in a later version.
-- Returning an exit code from the `docker run` entrypoint currently needs application support: your application may either write its exit code to `/.dkvm-exitcode` (0-255).
-This will be fixed in a later version.
+- Returning an exit code from the `docker run` entrypoint currently needs application support: your application may either write its exit code to `/.dkvm/exitcode` (supported exit codes 0-255) or call `/opt/dkvm/sbin/qemu-exit <code>` (supported exit codes 0-127).
+Automatic handling of exit codes from the entrypoint will be provided in a later version.
 - The DKVM software package at `/opt/dkvm` is mounted read-only within DKVM containers.
 Container applications cannot compromise DKVM, but they can execute binaries from within the DKVM package.
 This may be fixed in a later version.

 ## DKVM with Dockside